Appendix: Day-0 Plan

 - Click the Switches tab on the left to navigate to the Switches page.

-- Select the switches that you want to include in the Virtual Chassis.
 An EX2300 switch variant can form a Virtual Chassis with any EX2300 switch variants.
 An EX4650 variant switch can form a Virtual Chassis with any EX4650 switch variants.
 A QFX5120 switch variant can form a Virtual Chassis only with the same QFX5120 switch variant.
 Therefore, the Form Virtual Chassis option is available only if you select the right switch models for a Virtual Chassis.

-- Click More > Form Virtual Chassis.Note:
+- Click More > Form Virtual Chassis.

-- The selected switches are running the same Junos version and have the configuration management option enabled.
+Note:You can see the Form Virtual Chassis option only if:The selected switches are running the same Junos OS version and have the configuration management option enabled.All the selected switch models are supported by the Virtual Chassis.

-- You can also create a Virtual Chassis from the Switch Details page by using the
+You can also create Virtual Chassis from the switch details page by using the Utilities > Form Virtual Chassis option.

-window appears, as shown in the following screenshot:
+The Form Virtual Chassis window appears, as shown in the following example.

 - On the Form Virtual Chassis window, specify the following:

-- Click Form Virtual Chassis and wait 3 to 5 minutes for the Virtual Chassis to be
+- Click Form Virtual Chassis and wait for the

-The switches page shows a message indicating that you must connect the switches to each other using the VCPs:
+The Switches page shows a message indicating that you must connect the switches to each other using the VCPs.

 When the Virtual Chassis formation is in progress, the Switches page shows the switch status as VC forming.

-only one entry for the Virtual Chassis with the name of the primary switch.
-However, the
+After the Virtual Chassis formation is successful, the Switches page displays only one entry for the Virtual Chassis with the name of the primary switch.
+However, the Mist APs column displays one AP for each Virtual Chassis member in a comma-separated format.

-- You can use the Modify Virtual Chassis option on the Switch Details page to renumber and replace Virtual Chassis members and add members to a Virtual Chassis connected to the Juniper Mist cloud.
+You can use the Modify Virtual Chassis option on the switch details page to renumber and replace Virtual Chassis members and add members to a Virtual Chassis connected to the Juniper Mist cloud.
 For more information, see Manage a Virtual Chassis Using Mist (Add, Delete, Replace, and Modify Members) .

 - Unbox and power on the EX4400-24X switches.

-- Cloud reachability - Connect the 10GbE front panel ports or plug in a relevant uplink module on the EX4400-24X from each member of the Virtual Chassis to each of the upstream device(s) such as the WAN router and make sure the links come up as connected and able to reach Juniper Mist cloud.
+- Cloud reachability — Connect the 10GbE front panel ports or plug in a relevant uplink module on the EX4400-24X from each member of the Virtual Chassis to each of the upstream device(s) such as the WAN router and make sure the links come up as connected and able to reach the Juniper Mist cloud.

 - Claim method (Preferred): Please review the chapter “Activating a Greenfield Switch via claim and ZTP-based installation” below using QR-Code and Mist App / Mist dashboard.